Skip naar de inhoud

 Model Protocol

-The Model Protocol for post-mortem organ and tissue donation describes the step-by-step process of the donation procedure.
+The Model Protocol for post-mortem organ and tissue donation describes the donation procedure step by step.

 The Model Protocol consists of: